tstehr/HamsterList/API.md

 ### DELETE /:listid/completions/:completionname

-Removes the completion with the given name.
+Removes the completion with the given name. `completionname` is case insensitive and leading and trailing whitespace is removed.

 On success, returns *204 No Content*